victorhaynes/I-need-my-coffee-fast...api/README.md

 - Custom Serializers & attributes
 - JWT for authentication & admin-specific actions

-Run Migrations in docker:
+To build:
+- `$ docker-compose up`

+To create databse tables run these commands from the project root after building.
+This will run the alembic commands for the "api" service (the Python-FastAPI application):
 - `$ docker-compose run api alembic revision --autogenerate -m "New Migration"`
 - `$ docker-compose run api alembic upgrade head`

-To run:
-- `$ docker-compose up`

 Discover this API at URL: /docs: